harterrt/harterrt/content/mozilla/dividing_hll.md

 In my opinion, Spark's documentation obfuscates the real interpretation of this `rsd` value, calling it the: "maximum estimation error allowed".
 In reality, there is no "maximum error" allowed.
-The `rsd` is a standard deviation for an approximately normal distribution, so roughly one in three errors are going to be bigger than the `rsd`.
+The `rsd` is a standard deviation for an approximately normal distribution.
+Roughly one in three errors are going to be bigger than the `rsd`.

 What's worse is that this graph makes us think there's movement in this metric over time.